BNeiman/xml-event-interface/README2.md

 ####EventInterface.exe.config
 You will need to update this file with the URL, ID, PW and TargetID for your integration.
-* URL ñ Integration URL requires ID/PW for authentication.
+* URL ÷†Integration URL requires ID/PW for authentication.
-* ID / PW ñ The ID/PW used to authenticate with the Integration URL.
+* ID / PW ÷†The ID/PW used to authenticate with the Integration URL.
-* TargetID ñ The unique Target Name for your integration instance.
+* TargetID ÷†The unique Target Name for your integration instance.
 Target ID can be passed in the *template* `xml` file as a tag, `<TargetID>[Target ID]</TargetID>`.

 ####EventInterfaceFile.xml
 This file can be used to create multiple variations of the default values used to